KennethWangDotDev/responsive-typescale/README.md

 Default: [`sensibleDefaultBreakpoints`](src/lib/breakpoints.ts#L12)

 An object containing each [`Breakpoint`](src/lib/breakpoints.ts#L1).
 A `Breakpoint` contains a `width` key indicating when it activates, and its associated modular scale.
-The names of the breakpoints are used in the [media](#initresponsivetypescalemediabreakpointname-css) function.
+The names of the breakpoints are used in the [media](#inittypescalemediabreakpointname-css) function.

 Note: It is required to have a Breakpoint with the key `default`.
 The `default` breakpoint does not need to have a `width` key.

-### initResponsiveTypescale().size(scaleLevel)
+### initTypescale().size(scaleLevel)

 Returns a `string` with proper CSS that sets the `font-size` to the passed modular scale level.
-Uses the passed breakpoint from `initResponsiveTypescale`, and the returned string contains the proper media queries for each breakpoint.
+Uses the passed breakpoint from `initTypescale`, and the returned string contains the proper media queries for each breakpoint.

 #### scaleLevel